Hestat/blazescan/README.md

 runs using clamav as the scanning engine, will need to be installed and at least version 98+ to function properly.

+# Updates

+Malware signatures update automatically.

+To update the scanner to the latest version either reclone and run the install script agin, or if you have the repo still locally, run:

+	git pull
+	./install.sh

+This will pul any changes from the git repo and apply them to your install.